vaaandark/vaaandark/README.md

 ### Hi there 👋

-I'm a student majoring in Computer Science at Technology at Huazhong University of Science and Technology.
+I'm a student majoring in Computer Science at Huazhong University of Science and Technology.
 My site is https://vaaandark.top/.

 Here are some ideas to get you started: